ChenyangSi/chenyangsi.github.io/_pages/about.md

   - /about.html
 ---

-Currently, he is a research fellow at [mmlab](https://www.mmlab-ntu.com/index.html), Nanyang Technological University (NTU) Singapore.
+Currently, he is a research fellow at [mmlab](https://www.mmlab-ntu.com/index.html), Nanyang Technological University (NTU) Singapore, working with Prof. [Ziwei Liu](https://liuziwei7.github.io/).
 Prior to this, he worked as a Research Scientist at the [Sea AI Lab](https://sail.sea.com/) of Sea Group.

 <!-- Before that, he was a Research Scientist in [Sea AI Lab](https://sail.sea.com/) of Sea group.  -->